Perceptive Locomotion through Whole-Body MPC and Optimal Region Selection: Foot trajectory generation

 \subsection{Collision free trajectory}

-A collision-free trajectory $\mathbf{p}(t): \mathbb{R} \rightarrow \mathbb{R}^3$ connects the current foot location to the optimised location. $\mathbf{p}(t)$ aims at following a reference trajectory while avoiding obstacles and keeping computational time low as it is parameterized using a Bezier curve of degree d on the Bernstein basis $(B_i)_{i \leq d}$: where $\mathbf{P} = ^T$ are the $d+1$ control points and $T$ is the total time of the trajectory.
+A collision-free trajectory $\mathbf{p}(t): \mathbb{R} \rightarrow \mathbb{R}^3$ connects the current foot location to the optimised location. $\mathbf{p}(t)$ aims at following a reference trajectory while avoiding obstacles and keeping computational time low as it is parameterized using a Bezier curve of degree d on the Bernstein basis $(B_i)_{i \leq d}$:

+where $\mathbf{P} = ^T$ are the $d+1$ control points and $T$ is the total time of the trajectory, empirically set to 600 ms.